 Though homebuilders today rarely include the level of detailing common in Victorian homes or other grand homes of earlier eras, some architectural details remain popular.
 Wainscoting, for example, is still common in some homes and brings an air of refinement to a room.
-When it comes to decorative moulding today, however, crown moulding stands out as the favorite among homeowners and architects.
+When it comes to decorative molding today, however, crown molding stands out as the favorite among homeowners and architects.

-Crown moulding is common enough today that it won't look out of place even in a smaller, simpler home if you opt for a narrow strip with a simple design.
-No matter where it appears, crown moulding adds a lovely finishing touch to a room.
-Depending on the style of your home, you may be able to incorporate bolder styles of moulding.
-A general rule of thumb is that, the higher your ceilings, the larger and more elaborate crown moulding you can install.
+Crown molding is common enough today that it won't look out of place even in a smaller, simpler home if you opt for a narrow strip with a simple design.
+No matter where it appears, crown molding adds a lovely finishing touch to a room.
+Depending on the style of your home, you may be able to incorporate bolder styles of molding.
+A general rule of thumb is that, the higher your ceilings, the larger and more elaborate crown molding you can install.

-Because homes today represent so many different styles, we recommend you pay attention to what style your home embodies and then seek to match that style in the type of crown moulding you choose.
-For older homes that already have crown moulding, if part of the moulding ever becomes damaged, you'll likely have to hire an artisan to do custom work to match the existing moulding.
-If your home doesn't have crown moulding, or you want to replace the existing moulding, there are a variety of styles you can choose from, each with its own unique charm.
+Because homes today represent so many different styles, we recommend you pay attention to what style your home embodies and then seek to match that style in the type of crown molding you choose.
+For older homes that already have crown molding, if part of the molding ever becomes damaged, you'll likely have to hire an artisan to do custom work to match the existing molding.
+If your home doesn't have crown molding, or you want to replace the existing molding, there are a variety of styles you can choose from, each with its own unique charm.
 If you have custom work done, it can cost more than twice as much as stock designs.

-Focal Point Products creates DIY crown moulding kits that make these embellishments accessible to everyone.
+Focal Point Products creates DIY crown molding kits that make these embellishments accessible to everyone.
 We've forged unique partnerships with distinguished groups like Williamsburg, Natchez and Victorian Society, who approve of our products and their attention to detail.
-With four different styles, including the Williamsburg-approved Governor's Palace, we reflect the best parts of historical crown moulding.
-You can even celebrate the origins of crown moulding with our Acropolis style, which demonstrates the art direction from Greeks and Romans.
+With four different styles, including the Williamsburg-approved Governor's Palace, we reflect the best parts of historical crown molding.
+You can even celebrate the origins of crown molding with our Acropolis style, which demonstrates the art direction from Greeks and Romans.

-So far, we've focused on the design styles of moulding over the years, but another aspect of moulding that has evolved is the material it is made out of.
-The earliest mouldings were carved out of stone, such as limestone or marble.
-As you can imagine, these mouldings would be extremely expensive to produce today, both in terms of the material and the labor required to create a uniform carving from scratch.
+So far, we've focused on the design styles of molding over the years, but another aspect of molding that has evolved is the material it is made out of.
+The earliest moldings were carved out of stone, such as limestone or marble.
+As you can imagine, these moldings would be extremely expensive to produce today, both in terms of the material and the labor required to create a uniform carving from scratch.

 Fortunately, over the years, craftspeople discovered more affordable and easier materials to work with.
 Solid wood and plaster were the lone options for many years, but options have now expanded to include plastics, foam, medium-density fiberboard and other choices.

-Wood and plaster are the traditional materials that moulding has been built from for most of history.
+Wood and plaster are the traditional materials that molding has been built from for most of history.
 These materials are still commonly used today.
-Some homeowners who want to install crown moulding in their homes purchase strips of unfinished wood moulding which they then paint or stain and cut before installing it with finishing nails.
+Some homeowners who want to install crown molding in their homes purchase strips of unfinished wood molding which they then paint or stain and cut before installing it with finishing nails.
 Medium-density fiberboard is a more affordable option than traditional hardwood.
-Plaster moulding typically comes in 6-foot lengths that have been hand-cast.
-Plaster moulding is not as DIY-friendly as wood.
+Plaster molding typically comes in 6-foot lengths that have been hand-cast.
+Plaster molding is not as DIY-friendly as wood.

 Wood and plaster still take a great deal of skill to install, and it's still expensive for most middle-class families.
 However, the new options have caught up with the traditional ones, and you can now find convincing alternatives that do not lack in appearance or build.
 A better DIY plaster option is plaster-covered foam, which is light and flexible and fairly easy to work with.
 Polyurethane is another popular option today.
 Polyurethane foam looks a lot like plaster, but it's easier to install.
 Flexible polyurethane looks more like wood, which makes it a great option if you want a wood look with a more modern material.

-Our crown moulding here at Focal Point is made from polyurethane and is the most DIY-friendly option you'll find.
-Whereas other products out there put more pressure on you to cut and join pieces together with perfect precision, our crown moulding kits give you an easy, perfect finish every time.
-The moulding corners, in particular, take the stress out of trying to contour corners to join them together.
+Our crown molding here at Focal Point is made from polyurethane and is the most DIY-friendly option you'll find.
+Whereas other products out there put more pressure on you to cut and join pieces together with perfect precision, our crown molding kits give you an easy, perfect finish every time.
+The molding corners, in particular, take the stress out of trying to contour corners to join them together.
 The corner detail takes the guesswork out of it and leaves you with an impeccable transition that adds even more beautiful detail to a room.

 It wasn't until the nineteenth century that English speakers attempted to standardize spellings, and the British and American linguists were not on the same page.
 American lexicographer Noah Webster made a point to break away from some British spellings, opting for more minimalistic spellings.

-Is crown moulding outdated?
+Is crown molding outdated?
 Absolutely not, but it certainly has a rich history.
-From its beginnings in classical antiquity to its incorporation into some of the most beautiful works of current architecture, decorative moulding has always been the perfect means of turning bland surfaces and corners into works of art.
+From its beginnings in classical antiquity to its incorporation into some of the most beautiful works of current architecture, decorative molding has always been the perfect means of turning bland surfaces and corners into works of art.

-At Focal Point, we're passionate about the history of moulding and the future of this beloved architectural detail.
-We believe every homeowner should be able to enjoy the beauty of crown moulding.
+At Focal Point, we're passionate about the history of molding and the future of this beloved architectural detail.
+We believe every homeowner should be able to enjoy the beauty of crown molding.
 That's why our products deliver the character and sophistication you're looking for, and you can install them in a single afternoon.